Mayweather and McGregor bout a farce: Lennox Lewis — Nigeria Today

 “I don’t think it is a fight that I am going to jump on a plane and go to see unless they pay me to commentate on it,” he said.

-The post Mayweather and McGregor bout a farce: Lennox Lewis appeared first on Vanguard News.
+The post Mayweather and McGregor bout a farce: Lennox Lewis appeared first on The Independent Uganda:.

 Do you something awesome to share with the world?
 Click here to share